-1. Authorize acceptance of compensation from the Applicant in the amount of \$896 for the unauthorized occupation of State land for the period beginning November 14, 2013, through August 19, 2020.

-2. Authorize issuance of a General Lease - Recreational Use to the Applicant beginning August 20, 2020, for a term of 10 years, for the use and maintenance of an existing boat dock with slip, ramp, stairs, and two galvanized cables previously authorized by the Commission, and an existing boat lift and personal watercraft float not previously authorized by the Commission, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; annual rent in the amount of \$179, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+- 1. Authorize acceptance of compensation from the Applicant in the amount of \$1,021 for the unauthorized occupation of State land for the period beginning January 31, 2015 through December 16, 2020. - 2.
+Authorize issuance of a General Lease Recreational and Protective Structure Use to the Applicant beginning December 17, 2020, for a term of 10 years, for the use and maintenance of an existing boat dock, gangway, dolphin, pilings, and bank protection; as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; consideration for the boat dock, gangway, dolphin, and pilings: \$204 per year, with an annual Consumer Price Index adjustment; consideration for the bank protection: the public use and benefit; with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests; and liability insurance in an amount no less than \$1,000,000 per occurrence.